NLAFET/StarNEig/README.md

 $ make
 ```

-The PDF documentation is copied to `build_doc/starneig_manual.pdf`.
-The HTML
+The PDF documentation is copied to `build_doc/starneig_manual.pdf` and the HTML
 documentation is available at `build_doc/html` directory.

 ## Quickstart guide